tolgee/ai-migrator/README.md

 **Examples:**

-- Run the migration with the default file pattern and prompt before uploading:
+- Run the migration with the default file pattern and review the `allKeys.json file before uploading:

   ```bash
   cli migrate